Some common questions about contributing to EHRP.

 Do you offer financial relief for economic hardship resulting from a loss of work due to COVID-19?

 Yes.
 We are offering a limited number of emergency hardship grants between $500-$1500 to professional journalists based in the United States.
-To apply, please send us a brief note of less than 350 words in English or Spanish, explaining your financial situation.
+To apply, please send us a brief note of less than 350 words in English or Spanish, explaining your financial situation, or fill out the form below.
 Mention whether you can afford your rent or your mortgage, whether you have health insurance, whether you have savings to subsist on for four months, and whether you currently face food insecurity.
 We will prioritize total unemployment over underemployment, single parents and one-income families with young children.
 Applicants with acute medical needs are prioritized.
 Applicants with significant savings will be turned down.

 EHRP’s Emergency Relief Fund will respond to applicants in dire straits on a first-come first-serve basis until funds are depleted; however, we likely won’t be able to meet every request and appreciate your patience.
 For specific questions, please email email@example.com.
 All information will be kept strictly confidential.

 Grants generally range from $500 for an op-ed to $10,000 for a documentary.
 We usually pay upon publication but will give advances to low-income reporters.

 Do you commission stories about places outside the U.S.?